Virtualization-projects/rancher-labs-wiki/Rancher-2.0---Adding-new-CRDs.md

 ProjectName string `json:"projectName" norman:"type=reference[project]"
 ```

-Make sure the norman tag referencing the project is present
+It should have the norman tag referencing the project